Guide to North American

 New Brunswick

 In 2019, the government of New Brunswick announced plans to establish an extended producer responsibility program for packaging and paper products.
-Brand owners were required to register with Recycle NB by Feb.
-11, 2022.
-A Producer Responsibility Organization (PRO) must submit a stewardship plan by Oct.
-14, 2022.
-Implementation of the packaging-related EPR program will begin in 2023.
+Brand owners were required to register with Recycle NB within 120 days of the regulation (February 11, 2022).

 Nova Scotia